thenativeweb/comparejs/README.md

-# compare.js
+# comparejs

-compare.js implements JavaScript's comparison operators for Node.js and the browser the way you would expect them to be.
+comparejs implements JavaScript's comparison operators for Node.js and the browser the way you would expect them to be.

 If you have any questions or feedback, feel free to contact me using [@goloroden](https://twitter.com/goloroden) on Twitter.